mikeyk730/Rogue-Collection/docs/rogomatic.md

 Rogomatic will load `ltm.<seed>` so it starts with the same memory as the original run.

 Another useful tip for replaying: If you set `autosave=force` in `rogue.opt`, a .sav file will be created for every run.
+Loading the .sav will simply replay the inputs, rather than running Rogomatic again.
 I've left Rogomatic running overnight, and looked at `rgmdelta` to see which were worth watching.
 Some sample winning runs are available [here](https://github.com/mikeyk730/Rogue-Collection/tree/main/test)!